taddeseanb/kenya-hub/docs/user/index.md

       You can also use this button to download your created map as an image.
  ![mapviewer share](./img/mapviewer_share.PNG)

-**Step 4:** Explore the basic settings of the mapviewer.
-Change the map settings, take the tour at the help button and download your current map.

 **The vertical toolbar on the top right**